Using Mathics3 from your code¶

 This code runs the Mathics3 interpreter as a subprocess, capturing the

-output and if the execution was successful converts the result
+output and if the execution was successful, converts the result

 Using MathicsSession¶

-If you have a sequence of Mathics3 expressions, or need to get results from Mathics3 a number of times inside your Python code, it is faster to just import mathics and set up and environment for running code once.
+If you have a sequence of Mathics3 expressions, or need to get results from Mathics3 several times inside your Python code, it is faster

 Here is an example of that: